 Conflict of interest

 Who is David Wadhwani, the person Figma is going to report to?
 I have never heard of this name while working at Adobe.
-A little further research shows he joined Adobe in June 2021, just over a year ago.
+A little further research shows he joined Adobe (for the second time) in June 2021, just over a year ago.
 His last position prior was Venture Partner at venture capital firm Greylock.
 In his LinkedIn and Twitter profile, he is still a partner at Greylock; unknown to me whether it is outdated information due to lack of updates.
 Greylock invested in Figma in Series A, B, C, D, and E!
 Figma Series A’s price was $0.2 per share; it 200x’ed at the acquisition deal.
 I think there is a conflict of interest for David to lead the acquisition of Figma in Adobe, if David is still working for Greylock or if he has personally invested in Figma.

 For context, Elon Musk got sued by shareholders in a similar situation.
 Musk’s company Tesla acquired SolarCity, a company founded by Musk’s cousins and backed by Musk.
 However, Musk did win the lawsuit in the end.
 With the context in mind, I believe it is reasonable to raise the question about conflict of interest, while it needs more investigation to allege there is actual wrongdoing.